openfaas/docs/docs/openfaas-pro/introduction.md

 * [Build functions via REST API](/openfaas-pro/builder) using source code without the need to create and manage dozens or hundreds of independent CI jobs.

+### Grafana dashboards

+OpenFaaS comes with [built-in Prometheus metrics](/architecture/metrics).
+We provide [a collection of Grafana dashboards](/openfaas-pro/grafana-dashboards) to customers to help with monitoring OpenFaaS and individual functions.

+### Private code from functions

+Get access to Pro plugins for the faas-cli and additional function templates to build functions that require code from private Git, PyPy or NPM.

+* Use private npm, python, go modules from functions with [faas-cli plugins and build-time secrets](/cli/build/#plugins-and-build-time-secrets)

 ### On our roadmap

 Recently released: